Jeff-EunKee-Kim/casino_game/README.md

 4. Play Slot machine Game
 5. Place bets and win/lose money based on the game results
 6. Keep track of the player balance throughout the game

-### Notes/Assumptions

-Assumptions or Simplifications:
-- Instead of having animations, we treat each round as a step and update each round when the user plays the round.

-Interesting data files:

-Known Bugs:
-Custom title font is only visible on one local machine

-Extra credit:

 ### Impressions